-RCR, a company designated by RLC to operate as a REIT, leases to a diversified tenant base, a high-quality portfolio of 16 commercial real estate assets across the Philippines with an aggregate gross leasable area (GLA) of 480,479 sqm.
-Average occupancy of the Company remains high at 94% and weighted average lease expiration (WALE) of 3.46 years as of December 31, 2023.
-The portfolio consists of commercial spaces primarily leased for office purposes, with minimal retail spaces on some of the Properties to support the needs of the office tenants.
+RCR, a company designated by RLC to operate as a REIT, leases to a diversified tenant base, a high-quality portfolio of 29 commercial real estate assets across the Philippines with an aggregate gross leasable area (GLA) of 828,807 sqm.
+Average occupancy of the Company remains high at 96% and weighted average lease expiration (WALE) of 3.37 years as of December 31, 2024.
+The portfolio consists of commercial spaces primarily leased for office and retail purposes, with minimal retail spaces on some of the Properties to support the needs of the office tenants.

-The principal investment mandate of RCR is to focus on investing on a long-term basis in a diversified portfolio of income-producing commercial real estate assets and strategically located in destination estates, major central business districts (CBDs), transportation hubs and key cities and urban areas across the Philippines.
+The principal investment mandate of RCR is to focus on investing on a long-term basis in a diversified portfolio of income-producing commercial real estate assets and strategically located in major Central Business Districts ('CBDs') and key locations and urban areas across the Philippines.
 RCR intends to grow its portfolio by infusing assets from its Sponsor and/or from unrelated third parties, subject to market conditions, that are dividend yield accretive.
 RCR will continue to create value for shareholders by pursuing growth that complements the development and advancement of society.
-The Company intends to maintain a high occupancy rate by targeting a diversified tenant base, predominantly targeting all subsectors of the IT-BPM and BPO industry, traditional office tenants as well as other tenant categories that will contribute to the stable occupancy of the buildings.
+The Company intends to maintain a high occupancy rate by predominantly targeting all sub-sectors of the IT-BPM and BPO industry, traditional office tenants, retail affiliates, strong and expanding retail concepts, as well as other tenant categories that will contribute to the stable occupancy of the buildings.